+CHEMWATCH 21-9552

+Version No:3.1.1.1

-CHEMWATCH 21-9540 Version No:3.1.1.1 Page 2 of 20 Section 2 - HAZARDS IDENTIFICATION
+Page 2 of 16

+Section 2 - HAZARDS IDENTIFICATION

-- Harmful by inhalation, in contact with skin and if swallowed. - Irritating to eyes. - May cause SENSITISATION by skin contact. - Very toxic to aquatic organisms, may cause long- term adverse effects in the aquatic environment. - May cause long- term adverse effects in the environment. - Vapours may cause drowsiness and dizziness. - Cumulative effects may result following exposure. - May produce discomfort of the respiratory - system and skin. - (limited evidence).
+- Harmful by inhalation, in contact with skin and if swallowed. - Irritating to eyes, respiratory system and skin. - May cause SENSITISATION by skin contact. - Harmful to aquatic organisms, may cause long- term adverse effects in the aquatic environment. - May cause long- term adverse effects in the environment. - Cumulative effects may result following exposure. - Vapours potentially cause drowsiness and dizziness. - (limited evidence).

-• Do not breathe gas/fumes/vapour/spray.
+- Do not breathe gas/fumes/vapour/spray.

-- Avoid contact with skin.
+- · Avoid contact with skin.

-- Avoid contact with eyes.
+- · Avoid contact with eyes.

-- Wear suitable protective clothing.
+- · Wear suitable protective clothing.

 - · Wear suitable gloves.

 - Wear eye/face protection.

 - Use only in well ventilated areas.

 - Keep container in a well ventilated place.

-- Do not empty into drains.

-- To clean the floor and all objects contaminated

-- by this material, use water.
+- To clean the floor and all objects contaminated by this material, use water.

-- Keep container tightly closed.
+- · Keep container tightly closed.

-- This material and its container must be

-- disposed of in a safe way.

 - Keep away from food, drink and animal feeding stuffs.

 - In case of contact with eyes, rinse with plenty of water and contact Doctor or Poisons Information Centre.

 - If swallowed, IMMEDIATELY contact Doctor or Poisons Information Centre. (show this container or label).

-- Use appropriate container to avoid

-- environmental contamination.

-- Avoid release to the environment.
-Refer to special instructions/Safety data sheets.